 We hate small talk.
 We hate it so much that we’ll avoid people altogether so we won’t have to deal with the same awful questions:

 - “Come here often?”

-Ironically, though we hate small talk, we cling to it like a shipwreck victim on a life preserver.
+Ironically, though we hate small talk, we cling to it like a shipwreck victim clings to a life preserver.
 Why?